Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Introduction

-The kinetic equation for the relaxation of the coarse-grained DF of a stochastically perturbed self-gravitating system can be obtained using quasilinear theory (QLT); this involves perturbing the Vlasov-Poisson equations up to second order, followed by coarse-graining of the DF, i.e., spatial averaging of the DF for homogeneous systems and orbit/phase averaging for inhomogeneous ones.
-The physical setup we are concerned with in this paper is a halo that is assembling by (i) the accretion of matter into a pre-existing halo (via shell-crossing) and (ii) the diffusive heating of the newly accreted matter by the stochastic gravitational perturbations of the halo.
+The kinetic equation for the relaxation of the coarse-grained DF of a stochastically perturbed, collisionless self-gravitating system such as a galaxy or cold dark matter (CDM) halo can be obtained using quasilinear theory (QLT), which involves perturbing the Vlasov-Poisson equations up to second order, followed by coarse-graining of the DF, i.e., spatial averaging of the DF for homogeneous systems and orbit/phase averaging for inhomogeneous ones.
+The physical setup we are concerned with in this paper is a halo that is assembling by (i) the accretion of matter into a pre-existing halo and (ii) the diffusive heating of the newly accreted matter by the stochastic gravitational perturbations of the halo.
 This yields a diffusion equation for the evolution of the coarse-grained DF of the accreted matter.
-Such a quasilinear diffusion equation (QLDE for short) has been derived in the context of collisionless electrostatic plasmas by \citet[][]{Banik.Bhattacharjee.24a}, and for collisionless systems governed by long range interactions in general by \citet[][]{Chavanis.12,Chavanis.22,Chavanis.23}, who refers to it as the secular dressed diffusion equation.
-In standard QLT, while the equation governing the time-evolution of the slowly evolving mean DF is exact, the fluctuations are assumed to obey linearized equations, when in reality, the fluctuations, too, obey nonlinear equations.
-As long as the perturbing forces are weaker than the mean gravitational force of the system, we are in the quasilinear regime.
-The long time evolution of $f_0$ due to the interference of the linear perturbations is well-described by QLT if the quasilinear diffusion timescale is longer than the dynamical time of the system.
-In this paper we use QLT in the canonical action-angle variables \citep[c.f.][]{Hamilton.Fouvry.24} to study the evolution of the $f_0$ of an inhomogeneous halo.
-In fusion plasma physics, a similar formulation of QLT using action-angle variables was pioneered by \citet[][]{Kaufman.72}.
-We perturb the Vlasov-Poisson equations to obtain the QLDE that describes the relaxation of the {\it angle-averaged} or {\it phase-averaged DF} $f_0$.
-The key ingredient of this diffusion equation is the diffusion tensor, which depends on the fluctuation power-spectrum as well as the (self-consistently) evolving potential of the system.
+Such a quasilinear diffusion equation (QLDE for short) has been recently derived in the context of collisionless plasmas by \citet[][]{Banik.etal.24} and \citet[][]{Banik.Bhattacharjee.24a} (see also references therein), and for collisionless systems governed by long-range interactions in general by \citet[][]{Chavanis.12,Chavanis.22,Chavanis.23}, who refers to it as the secular dressed diffusion equation\footnote{Such an equation describing the secular evolution of galaxies and halos was also anticipated by \citet[][]{Pontzen.Governato.13}.}.